Sustainability outcomes of integrated sheep vineyards systems

 In this research we have made an explicit effort to work with vineyards and graziers that follow prescribed grazing best practices as outlined by the NRCS.
 At this time it appears that vineyards can support prescribed grazing prior to budbreak as well as during the growing season.
 However, if vineyards do not utilize prescribed grazing best practices, resulting in over or under grazing it would seem likely that the benefits observed to date would not translate.
 Therefore, it is imperative that vineyards integrating grazing work with graziers to ensure the grazing regimes are following the optimum stocking rates, grazing duration, and necessary rest periods.
 As these can change year to year based on weather, cover crop composition etc., it is necessary for vineyard managers and graziers to work together to adapt the grazing management to the present conditions.
 Vineyards with high-wire trellising systems present the most immediate opportunity for increasing grazing events and have the opportunity to also ease management logistics for graziers (i.e. there may still be sufficient cover crop/forage, but bud break starts and all the sheep must go).

-Overall, it appears that vineyards that integrate prescribed grazing and stack sustainable practice can enhance their sustainability outcomes without seeing a drop in production metrics.
+Overall, vineyards that integrate prescribed grazing and stack sustainable practice can enhance their sustainability outcomes without seeing a drop in production metrics.
 Vineyards that integrate grazers appear to be reducing the number of tractor passes (~2-3 per growing season) they utilize for managing ground cover, while reducing their synthetic and fertilizer and herbicide usage.

 15 New working collaborations